claresudbery/clare-wiki-ably/pages/organising/music/logic.md

     - There's a purple metronome icon at the top for a click track, and click the numbers to the left of the icon get a count in.
 - Use the main vertical line indicator to show whereabouts in the track it will start recording.
 - See [separate page](/pages/organising/music/Recording#recording-vocals-guitar-using-our-pa) on how to record vocals using our PA setup

+### Working with samples

+**Snipping / Copying / pasting:**

+- You can copy a chunk from the middle of a sample by holding down command then clicking and dragging.
+Then use Cmd+C and Cmd+V to paste elsewhere.
+- Markers should be useful for this, but although I worked out how to add them where you want them, I couldn't work out how to use them for editing usefulness.
+But anyway, you can add markers by...
+    - moving the playhead thumb to where you want it,
+    - showing the global area (I think that's what it's called) by clicking the little blue arrow underneathe the blue waveform symbol,
+    - right-clicking the area and ticking Marker
+    - clicking the + symbo;l to the right of the word Marker
+    - The markers then appear above the tracks
+    - You can also view / edit them via View | Show List Editors and clicking MArker at the top.

+**Using samples as your basic building blocks**

+I really struggled at first with getting them to snap to grid, and I'm sure there are better ways of doing it, but I found the following helpful:

+- Work out (via trial and error) what your tempo is, and change it at the top of the screen so that each bar is the same size as your sample building block.
+- When you double-click on your sample track to get your sample editor, then select "track", you can select Snap to Bar or Snap to Samples, both of which are useful in different circumstances.
+You can fiddle around with other Snap setitngs here too.

 ### Distortion / FX